KaustubhDubey/KaustubhDubey/README.md

 - 👋 Hi, I’m @KaustubhDubey
-- 👀 I’m interested in web development
+- 👀 I’m interested in fullstack development
 - 🌱 I’m currently learning java fullstack
 - 📫 How to reach me https://www.linkedin.com/in/kaustubh-dubey-63a75215b